Alternate name: Pigeon House A

 In 1965, ESB built a new generating station on the site beside Pigeon House, known today as Poolbeg station, named after the Poolbeg lighthouse situated at the entrance to the Dublin port.
 Pigeon House was later decommissioned in 1976.

-Click the image to the left for more information relating to the history of Pigeon House station.
+Click the images to the left and below for more information relating to the history of Pigeon House station.